 H.M.S.
 Holdfast was a civilian cable-laying ship taken into naval service in 1942 and converted for use in the PLUTO (PipeLine Under The Ocean) project.
 This involved the fabrication and deployment of 17 oil and petrol pipelines under the Channel after D-Day to provide the fuel for vehicles of the Allied armies.
-Lincoln enlisted in the Royal Navy in September 1941, and had just joined Holdfast, a week after completing his basic training.
-He was killed when a chain snapped and struck him.
+Lincoln enlisted in the Royal Navy in September 1941 and joined Holdfast a week after completing his basic training.
+Eighteen months later he was killed when a chain snapped and struck him.

 St. John's House and St. John's House Cottage

 This building is the last survivor of St. Mary's (Harlow) College, which operated from ca. 1840 to 1966.
 The Lower and Middle Remove were taught in the left-hand (House) side of the building and staff accommodation was provided in the right-hand (Cottage) side.
 It is possible that the building was a privately-run school prior to its acquisition by the College.
 The property was originally converted into two apartments for visiting members of the Memorial faculty, but St. John's House was subsequently converted back to a classroom.
 In his 1966 proposal for the conversion, architect John Graham, a partner of Frederick Gibberd refers to the building as 'the village school'.
 There are other references to it as the Old School House, but there is no documentary evidence to confirm its origins.
 The walled garden on the west side of St. John's House was a scrapyard prior to the renovations.